2.4. Prepare SD card

 Note

-A list of new features, bugfixes, and known bugs for each Red Pitaya release can be found in our CHANGELOG.
+A list of new features, bug fixes, and known bugs for each Red Pitaya release can be found in our CHANGELOG.

-A manual upgrade allows you to fix a corrupted SD card image (if only the FAT partition is corrupted) or to install older, newer, or custom ecosystem zip files.
+Instead of writing the whole SD card image, it is possible to upgrade only the ecosystem.
+A manual upgrade allows you to fix a corrupted SD card image (if only the FAT partition is corrupted) or to install older, newer, or custom ecosystem zip files compatible with the current Linux version.

 Insert the SD card into the card reader.